FontysVenlo/javascript-functional-programming-introduction/1-functional-programming-basics.md

   findNumberOfSpouses(presidentsArray[41], spousesArray);
 ```

-- functions and data separated<!-- .element: class="fragment" -->
+- functions and data separated<!-- .element: class="fragment fade-up" -->
-- functions do not (cannot) change the data<!-- .element: class="fragment" -->
+- functions do not (cannot) change the data<!-- .element: class="fragment fade-up" -->
-- functions return new data objects<!-- .element: class="fragment" -->
+- functions return new data objects<!-- .element: class="fragment fade-up" -->

 <!-- s -->

 ## First-class functions

 > In computer science, a programming language is said to have first-class functions if it treats functions as first-class citizens.
-This means the language supports passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables or storing them in data structures. - Wikipedia <!-- .element: class="fragment" -->
+This means the language supports passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables or storing them in data structures. - Wikipedia <!-- .element: class="fragment fade-up" -->

 - In short, you can use functions as parameters and return values.
 - You can create arrays of functions